-Comments and feedback on how we're doing, or how we can improve, are always welcome.
-Contact us
+Comments on how we're doing, or how we can improve, are always welcome.
+Please contact us.

 GPO Box 988